hats-finance/HackFirstBountyLater/README.md

 > .. we should completely normalize and accept "hack first - bounty later" with 10% of amount as the minimum bounty ...

 This repository contains a simple [contract](./contracts/HackFirst.sol) that implements such an _ad hoc_ bounty program.
-It implements the "Hack First, Bounty Later" idea in a naief but straightforward way.
+It implements the "Hack First, Bounty Later" idea in a naive but straightforward way.

 With the contracts in this repository we provide a way for the community to "completely normalize and accept" the Hacked First model by offering a concrete contract that can help white hat hackers to negotiate a fair bounty for their work.